Enterprise Certificate

 Altinn

-All types of companies in Norway report A-messages to Altinn.
-The A report can be sent through the payroll system, via an accountant or directly to Altinn.
-By using a Business Certificate, you make reporting flexible and correct.
+All types of companies in Norway report A-melding to Altinn.
+The A-melding can be sent through the payroll system, via an accountant or directly to Altinn.
+By using an Enterprise Certificate, you make reporting flexible and correct.

 Maskinporten